 M.Sc Forensic Science Course, Admissions, Eligibility, Syllabus, Fees, Career

-M.Sc Forensic Science is a two-year postgraduate degree divided into four semesters.
+M.Sc. in Forensic Science is a two-year postgraduate degree divided into four semesters.
 The top entrance exam required for the M.Sc Forensic Science course is CUET PG.
-It provides training to students that include analysing, and identifying suspects through materials found at crime locations.
+It provides training to students that includes analysing and identifying suspects through materials found at crime locations.
 The course enhances an in-depth understanding of forensic science principles, policing, and criminal investigation through teaching and research.

 With the M.Sc Forensic Sciences Programme, students will be introduced to different forensic science techniques, photography techniques, and more to supervise the crime scene in different situations.
 The subjects taught in the course curriculum of M.Sc Forensic Science are Forensics, Crime and Investigative Techniques, Forensic Physics, and Forensic Photography.

-Students who are interested in pursuing M.Sc in Forensic Science must have a Bachelor’s degree in the field of Forensic Science or relevant discipline.
-They should have cleared B.Sc in Forensic Science or graduated in science stream.
+Students who are interested in pursuing an M.Sc. in Forensic Science must have a Bachelor’s degree in the field of Forensic Science or a relevant discipline.
+They should have cleared B.Sc in Forensic Science or graduated in the science stream.
 The course opens up ample opportunities for various profiles and roles such as forensic scientist, crime scene investigator, and forensic expert.

 ParticularsValues